mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 91 - Test Asserts without Description/readme.md

      $newStars = array_diff($expectedStars, $observedStars);

-     $this->assertEquals($expectedStars, $observedStars ,
+     $this->assertEquals($expectedStars, $observedStars,
          'There are new stars ' . print_r($newStars,true));
-     // Now we can see EXACTLY why the assertion failed with a clear and
+     // Now you can see EXACTLY why the assertion failed with a clear and
      // Declarative Message
     }
 ```